Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 2. APA Florida Minority Scholarship

-The Florida Chapter of the American Planning Association (APA) offers a $1,200 Minority Scholarship to Black, Hispanic, Native American, Asian, and Pacific Islander students who are enrolling full-time within a PAB-accredited urban planning program in Florida.
-Suitable applicants to these Florida scholarships must document financial need, have U.S. citizenship or permanent residency, intend to practice as planners in local or state government, possess a cumulative GPA above 3.0, and attach two recommendations.
+The Florida Chapter of the American Planning Association offers a $1,200 Minority Scholarship.
+The scholarship is for Black, Hispanic, Native American, Asian American, and Pacific Islander students.
+Applicants must be enrolling full-time in a PAB-accredited urban planning program in Florida.
+They must document financial need and be a U.S. citizen or permanent resident.
+They must intend to practice as planners in local or state government.
+They also must have a cumulative GPA above 3.0 and attach two letters of recommendation.

 Contact